 [Introductory Paragraph]

-“Seek ye first the kingdom of God and all these things should be added unto you.
-(Greenberg, 1997)” Nathaniel Turner offered up this biblical quotation in the book The Confessions of Nat Turner.
+“Seek ye first the kingdom of God and all these things should be added unto you“ (Greenberg, 1997).
+Nathaniel Turner offered up this biblical quotation in the book The Confessions of Nat Turner.
 This passage comes from Luke 12:31 that inspired his vision for racial reconciliation.
 (Greenberg, 1997) Racial reconciliation should be the goal for America between European Americans and African Americans.
 The challenge to attain this goal involves examining solutions that have been attempted and introducing new methods to consider about being an equitable society.

-The method Nat Turner sought to consider how racial reconciliation could be attained was through killing his oppressors in pursuit of occupying a political seat in Jerusalem, Southampton County, Virginia, in 1831.
-(Greenberg, 1997) Nat Turner is often known throughout history as a slave revoltist that led the most successful revolt killing white people for his freedom from chattel slavery.
+Nat Turner sought to consider how racial reconciliation could be attained by killing his oppressors in pursuit of occupying a political seat in Jerusalem, Southampton County, Virginia, in 1831.
+(Greenberg, 1997) Throughout history, Nat Turner (b?-d?) is often known as a slave revoltist that led the most successful revolt killing white people for his freedom from chattel slavery.
 As a slave, Turner educated himself that matriculated into becoming a Baptist preacher that led to his conviction that “blacks ought to be free”.
 (Greenberg, 1997)

 Turner, who was self-taught acquired a keen sociological awareness of his material surroundings that informed his pursuit toward racial reconciliation both historically and sociologically.
-Sociologically, Nat Turner was treated well from his slave masters as a child into his adulthood, which informed the naïve belief that both blacks and whites could get along despite the mistreatment of other blacks.
+Sociologically, Nat Turner was treated well from his slave masters as a child into adulthood, which informed the naïve belief that blacks and whites could get along despite the mistreatment of other blacks.
 (Greenberg, 1997)

 Historically, Turner being born within one of the original colonies of Virginia, he may have learned of revolts within the state.
 In the neighboring county of Jamestown, Virginia, there was also the practice of white indentured servitude.
 There was a white man by the name of Nathaniel Bacon, who sought to overthrow the British colonial elite in 1781.
 (Battalora, 2015) The significance of this event led into two things: 1) it brought both white indentured servants and black chattel slaves to band together in fighting against exploitive work conditions and 2) It forced the British colonial elite to create the concept of race, and colonies then started to define citizenship (in America) by a man’s color of being “white”.
 (Battalora, 2015)

-Unfortunately, the British colonial elite came up with and wrote into Virginian colony law a racial caste hierarchical system.
+Unfortunately, the British colonial elite came up with and wrote a racial caste hierarchical system into Virginian colony law.
 Specifically, where British were at the top as “white”, and the enslaved Africans were at the bottom of being “black” in response to Bacon’s Rebellion of 1781.
 (Battalora, 2015) Later, this forced other cultural groups like first nations Americans also known as Native Americans and immigrants to vie for “whiteness” now that American society was operating under the guise “standardization of whiteness”.
-It did not really matter a person’s gender in this new societal construct, “whiteness” equated to power, wealth, protection, and full citizenship.
+It did not matter a person’s gender in this new societal construct, “whiteness” equated to power, wealth, protection, and full citizenship.
 (Battalora, 2015)

 What further asserted and codified the value of “whiteness” was religion.
 Most specifically, Christianity.
 (Battalora, 2105) As earlier mentioned, the slave revoltist Nat Turner referencing the biblical passage of Luke 12:31, had quoted this text in protest to the abuse of enslaved Black people from “whiteness” further suggesting racial reconciliation is the “kingdom of heaven”.
-(Akinyela 2003, p.276) Christianity among the “white” people affirmed slavery, exploitation, and hierarchy.
-(Battalora, 2015) The theology of nationalism, white supremacy, and bigotry was justified often through the misrespresentation of classical, evangelical theological interpretations of the canonized text called the Bible.
+(Akinyela, 2003, p.276) Christianity among the “white” people affirmed slavery, exploitation, and hierarchy.
+(Battalora, 2015) The theology of nationalism, white supremacy, and bigotry was often justified through the misrespresentation of classical, evangelical theological interpretations of the canonized text called the Bible.
 Scriptures often referenced were “slaves obey your masters”, “submit to the will of the master”, “the curse of Ham is for dark-skinned persons”.
 (Wilmore, 1998)